Don't underestimate the power of a walk 👣

 Why walking works wonders

-Add some nature into the mix, and the benefits skyrocket.
+Add some nature, and the benefits go up fast.
 Dr. Jo Barton of the University of Essex explains that walking outdoors helps you recover from mental fatigue by switching your brain into a restful, effortless focus.

 Make your walk a double win